CaleyD/FrontEndGuidelines/README.md

 ## Progressive Enhancement

     Nice-to-have features can be considered progressive enhancements and excluded from less capable browsers.

+    Hacks will break, prefer progressive enhancement

+    Browsers are different, adopt a development stratagy to embrace this and not try to patch over it

     [Progressive enhancement is still important](http://jakearchibald.com/2013/progressive-enhancement-still-important/)